Global Pet Food Packaging Market Drivers, Trends and Opportunities Forecast 2024

 Global Pet Food Packaging Market

-The global Dry Film Photoresist industry markets mainly concentrate in United States, Taiwan, Japan and China.
-The industry concentration is very high.
-The leading global firms include Asahi Kasei, Eternal Materials, Hitachi Chemical, Dupont, Chang Chun Group and Kolon Industries, which account for about 90% market share.
+Pet food packaging is the packaging of pet animal food to avoid contamination and to ensure freshness of animal feed.
+Pet food packaging involves high barrier packaging to protect the pet food from oxygen and moisture and resist grease, odor, and tearing.
+Majority of the pet food is primarily packaged in metal cans, multiwall bags, and pouches.
+Raw materials used in the manufacturing of pet food packaging include paper & paperboard, plastics and laminates, steel, and aluminum.
+Being cost effective, plastics are widely used in pet food packaging.
+Moreover, plastics offer high barrier properties and are durable as compared to other raw materials involved in the manufacturing of pet food packaging.

-The global market of Dry Film Photoresist has mainly been driven by its downstream industry, the demand of Dry Film Photoresist in PCB, MPU packaging, FPC, COF/TAB and other field is larger and larger with the downstream industry develop rapidly.
-Economic investment and national policies are also the main growth catalysts for the market.
-China is the largest consumption region, the large manufacturers were crowding into China.
+According to customer's specific requirements of custom, pet food packaging basically was purchased directly.
+What is more, owing to different pet food packaging's size, type, different uses, which lead producers and consumers do not go through trader.
+Therefore, there is hardly any trader or distributor for pet food packaging.

-According to this study, over the next five years the Dry Film Photoresist market will register a 3.5% CAGR in terms of revenue, the global market size will reach US$ 980 million by 2024, from US$ 800 million in 2019.
-In particular, this report presents the global market share (sales and revenue) of key companies in Dry Film Photoresist business, shared in Chapter 3.
+According to this study, over the next five years the Pet Food Packaging market will register a 4.5% CAGR in terms of revenue, the global market size will reach US$ 7930 million by 2024, from US$ 6100 million in 2019.
+In particular, this report presents the global market share (sales and revenue) of key companies in Pet Food Packaging business, shared in Chapter 3.

-This report presents a comprehensive overview, market shares, and growth opportunities of Dry Film Photoresist market by product type, application, key manufacturers and key regions and countries.
+This report presents a comprehensive overview, market shares, and growth opportunities of Pet Food Packaging market by product type, application, key manufacturers and key regions and countries.

-This study considers the Dry Film Photoresist value and volume generated from the sales of the following segments:
+This study considers the Pet Food Packaging value and volume generated from the sales of the following segments:

 Segmentation by product type: breakdown data from 2014 to 2019, in Section 2.3; and forecast to 2024 in section 11.7.